 - With kernel 2.4 an ATA drive has to be under ide-scsi emulation.

-- With kernel 2.6 the drive should not be under ide-scsi.
+- With kernel 2.6 or higher the drive should not be under ide-scsi.

 - or FreeBSD (with libc, of course) :

 - ATA and SATA drives need atapicam running.